utshomax/postman-docs/src/pages/docs/collaborating-in-postman/private-api-network/publish-private-network-elements-with-api.md

 }
 ```

-The response to this request will be similar to this:
+The response to this request will be similar to the following:

 ```json
 {